Jump to section

 - Providing access to an innovative EAP eliminates barriers to therapy, coaching, and other forms of mental health support.

 The national average wait time for a new therapy appointment is 25 days, and someone who is experiencing anxiety and/or panic attacks does not have this much time to wait.

 With Spring Health, an employee can schedule a therapy appointment in less than two days.
 Every enrolled employee has access to their dedicated Care Navigator, who is a licensed clinician and always available to guide employees through the process.
 This includes clinical guidance and referrals, as well as follow ups and general support.

 How Spring Health is removing barriers to employee mental healthcare

 My first two panic attacks were defining experiences in my life and the start of my mental health journey.
 I felt so overwhelmed and unsure of how to get help, or what kind of help I even needed.

 I am so fortunate that my mom had the experience and the knowledge to get me the right help right away, but I realize not everyone is that lucky.
 I don’t want anyone else to live through anxiety and panic attacks without the proper guidance and support, which is one of the main reasons I started working at Spring Health.

 Spring Health recently conducted a landmark, peer-reviewed, three-year study that was published in leading medical journal JAMA Network Open.
 The study found that nearly 70% of participating employees enrolled in our workplace mental health program showed improved mental health, fewer missed workdays, increased productivity, and less likelihood of leaving their job.

 Supporting employees' mental health isn’t a competition for resources that takes away from the bottom line.
 Employees with better mental health are able to be their best selves at work and bring more to the table.

-Watch our latest webinar on-demand to learn more about why investing in mental health pays off, and how your organization can gain proven clinical outcomes and financial ROI.
+Watch this webinar on demand to learn more about why investing in mental health pays off, and how your organization can gain proven clinical outcomes and financial ROI.